(Hallux valgus, "Bunion", deviation of the big toe)

 Below I present the various surgical procedures that are used in our center.

-1. Mild to moderate hallux valgus - angle up to 14 degrees
+1. Mild to moderate hallux valgus - IM angle up to 14 degrees

 The deviation of the big toe to about 30 degrees and the strutting apart of the first metatarsal from the second metatarsal is not more than 14 degrees.
 In addition, the big toe joint may possibly not be congruent, meaning that the joint partners do no longer fit together optimally.

 The essence of the operation is a combination of soft tissue and bone correction section under the head.
 The correction of those feet is done with the so-called small V-tek plate.
 This implant is made of titanium, and 30 mm long.
 Fixation is done - depending on the model - with 3 or 4 screws with a 2.7 mm diameter.
 The plate was developed for this most common form of hallux valgus.
-The operation will be carried out minimally invasive in favorable cases, so with average cut lengths of 20 to 25 mm.
+The operation will be carried out minimally invasive with average cut lengths of 8 to 15 mm.
+Additionally we employ 2 or 3 stab incisions of 3 mm length.
 Patients can resume normal activity immediately after surgery.

 The advantages of the in-bone fixation technique are:

 Before and 6 weeks after surgery.
-Average length about 25 mm, the scar can be hardly noticed.
+Incision length about 10 mm, the scar can be hardly noticed.
 The patient was able to resume her work after 10 days.

 In the x-ray you can see the complete restoration of a normal joint situation.
 The red lines indicate the length of the first metatarsal.
-There is no reduction after surgery, as happens frequently in other methods also leading to overload and pain in the other metatarsal heads.
+There is no (reduction) shortening of the 1st metatarsal after surgery, as happens frequently in other methods also leading to overload and pain in the other metatarsal heads.
 Material removal is, due to the titanium plate and titanium screws, no longer necessary.

 2. Severe hallux valgus

-Angle of between 14 and 18 degrees and stable TMT first joint
+IM Angle of between 14 and 18 degrees and stable TMT I joint

 All the above mentioned benefits apply here.